 Do you often find yourself scratching your scalp?
 Do you see white flakes on your dark clothes?
 Then, you might have dandruff.
-We understand how uncomfortable the itching can be, not to mention embarrassing too!
-This is especially true when you suddenly have the urge to scratch your scalp in the middle of a meeting, while ordering your espresso, or riding the MRT.
-Add to that the white flakes that are very visible.
-We know the struggles of wanting it to stop and keeping it at bay.
-This is why we’re here to discuss what causes dandruff and what you can do to remedy this flaky situation.
+We understand how uncomfortable the itching can be.
+Add to that the visible white flakes that you may see on your hair or on your dark shirt.
+But don’t worry!
+We’re here to discuss what causes dandruff and what you can do to remedy this flaky situation.

 Let us first learn about the common causes of dandruff.
 This way, we get to know how to address the root of this hair woe.

-When you have an oily scalp, you have a higher risk of getting dandruff.
-It can also lead to a more serious condition called seborrheic dermatitis.
+When you have an oily scalp, you have a higher risk of getting dandruff, as Malassezia feeds on your scalp’s sebum.
+An oily scalp can also lead to a more serious condition called seborrheic dermatitis.
 When your scalp becomes red, feels scaly, or when the itching doesn’t stop, it is best to consult a dermatologist to find the best treatment.

 Dry scalp is an altogether different problem from dandruff.
 When you have a dry scalp, it doesn’t mean you’ll automatically get dandruff.
 However, a dry scalp can make the itching worse and lead to flaking.

-You know how important shampooing is.
-It removes excess oil and dirt, as well as old skin and styling product residue.
-When you don’t shampoo well, these things clog up your pores and cause dandruff.
+Shampooing your hair removes excess oil and dirt, as well as old skin and product residue.
+When you don’t shampoo well, these things clog up your pores and cause irritation, which can then lead to dandruff.

 1. Wash your hair with an anti-dandruff shampoo.